mikeshultz/scatter-contracts/docs/protocol.md

 Upon a `dispute`, a `mediator` joins the fight by fetching the file and performing thier own hash and verification of the provided `uniqueHash`s and `signature`s.
 They submit their determination.
 Whoever wins the challeng can claim the stake of the loser, splitting it with the `mediator`.
 If a hoster loses more than `maxLosses` their account is banned.

+Upon completion of the duration, each hoster can make a `claim` on the funds.
+If the bid has passed validations and has no open challenges, their balances are updated.

+If any participant has a balance, they may `withdraw` at any time.

 ## Contract Calls